-ASEA announces results of double-blind placebo based study on its Redox cell signaling supplement.
+The results of double-blind placebo based study on a Utah company’s Redox cell signaling supplement are in.

-This initial study shows ASEA Redox signaling supplement to signal human genes, which have “shut off” due to stress, toxins, age, etc., and turn them back on.
+This initial study shows a unique Redox signaling supplement can signal human genes, which have “shut off” due to stress, toxins, age, etc., and turn them back on.

-ASEA partnered with Taueret Laboratories, a leading genetic research laboratory, to conduct an observational study to understand how ASEA REDOX affects the activation of human genes.
+The company, ASEA Global, owns numerous patents on this new technology.
+They partnered with Taueret Laboratories, a leading genetic research laboratory, to conduct an observational study to understand how this Redox Signaling supplement affects the activation of human genes.
 The eight-week human study was reviewed and approved by Quorum Review Independent Review Board, ensuring the ethical integrity, safety, and control of the research study.
 The study was a randomized double-blind placebo controlled study.

-60 participants were randomly placed into three groups, 25 in an active group (ASEA REDOX), 25 in a placebo group (saline placebo), and 10 in a control group (did not drink either ASEA REDOX or placebo).
-The placebo was derived from the same saline solution used to create the actual ASEA REDOX for this study, but did not contain ASEA’s patented redox molecules.
+60 participants were randomly placed into three groups, 25 in an active group (REDOX supplement), 25 in a placebo group (saline placebo), and 10 in a control group (did not drink either the REDOX supplement or the placebo).
+The placebo was derived from the same saline solution used to create the actual REDOX supplement for this study, but did not contain the company’s patented redox molecules.

 Of the 60 participants, 41% were male and 59% were female, with the mean age 35.
-Each participant, except for the control group, drank 4 ounces of ASEA REDOX or placebo twice daily.
+Each participant, except for the control group, drank 4 ounces of REDOX supplement or placebo twice daily.